RMoore35/jekyll-simple.css/_posts/2021-12-23-belonging.md

 With my most recent move, I sense something different.
 Not only am I no longer required to move every few years but I feel very comfortable in saying that I may have found my long-term home.
 I may move around my town a few times but I don't see myself leaving any time soon.

 I believe this gives me more room to let relationships come and go as they naturally do.
-I have now met some great people around me but I don't have to rush.
+I have now met some great people in my area but I don't have to rush.

 In terms of my belonging online, I also think it gives me more room to explore more active contribution.
 I don't feel rushed to get out and meet people so I can settle in to some good projects knowing that I most likely have years and years to meet people.
 That's not me trying to take life for granted - that's me hoping for the best.
 Have I mentioned that I'm notoriously bad at that?